joncursi/cheddur-whitepaper/whitepaper.md

 # Migrating to 2.0

-Our mission in the 2.0 migration is to ensure that our users do not have to realize they are using a blockchain.
-We will do everything we can to maintain (and improve upon) Cheddur's current level of user experience.
+We will do everything we in the 2.0 migration to maintain (and improve upon) Cheddur's current level of user experience.
+Our goal is for our users to not have to realize they are even using a blockchain.

 Being that the SMT protocol is in the early stages of development, it is difficult to anticipate every major change that will be needed to migrate from